M

 For countless millennia, local fishers in the area have been capturing this creature, harvesting millions of tons annually during the peak of the overfishing frenzy.

 This creature has been harvested by local fishers in the region for many thousands of years.
-At the height of the overfishing craze, millions of tons could be caught every year.
+At the height of the overfishing craze, large numbers of Mekong giant catfish were caught each year, contributing significantly to their decline.
 On account of the falling numbers, it is now illegal to catch this fish in Thailand, Laos, and Cambodia.
 Enforcement can be spotty, however, and the rules don’t necessarily stop poachers from killing them and selling them to Vietnamese restaurants.

 Sources